 Christian, Jewish and Muslim leaders in Canada are organizing a unique group tour of sacred sites in Israel and the Palestinian territories.
 Read more

-new Facebook page launched by The Interreligious Coordinating Council of Israel [Religions for Peace Israel] already has over 170 users that have “like(d)” the page.
+A new Facebook page launched by The Interreligious Coordinating Council of Israel [Religions for Peace Israel] already has over 170 users that have “like(d)” the page.
 Here users can interact with one another and share current events and ideas for interreligious cooperation in that region.

 Pope Benedict XVI has made a sweeping exoneration of the Jewish people for the death of Jesus Christ, tackling one of the most controversial issues in Christian-Jewish relations.